otseng/biblemate/README.md

 * To use `.load`, you need to specify a python file that contains a saved conversation.
 Conversation is saved into a file each time when a backup is executed.
 Check the message `Conversation backup saved to ...` or locate the backups in `~/agentmake/xomate`.
 * To use `.open`, you need to specify a file or a directory that is to be opened.

+## ✝️ UniqueBible Resources

+We bring the best of both worlds together in BibleMate AI to enhance your Bible studies.
+In addition to dynamic AI tools, we have integrated direct access to most [UniqueBible resources](https://github.com/eliranwong/UniqueBible) via BibleMate AI prompts.
+At any point during a conversation with the AI agent, you can incorporate UniqueBible App data directly into the discussion to enrich the study flow and content.

+Type `.resources` in the BibleMate AI prompt to view the available resources.

+Tips: Start your prompt with `//` to view available resources from the input suggestions.

 ## 🔎 Semantic Searches [Optional]

 To enable semantic searches, download the following files, unzip them, and place them into directory `~/agentmake/biblemate/data` where `~` is the user's home directory: